 (2) Did the condition exist, or experience occur during military service?
-N/A
+N/A b.
+Prior Decisions Cited: NA - Applies to Personal Appearances only.

 (3) Does the condition or experience actually excuse or mitigate the discharge?
 N/A c.
-Response to Contention(s): The applicant contends the misconduct which led to the separation was an isolated incident.
-The Board acknowledged and considered this contention and the totality of the applicant's service during proceedings.
+Response to Contention(s): The applicant contends the discharge is not reasonable with the reason for separation.

 (4) Does the condition or experience outweigh the discharge?
 N/A d.
-The Board determined the discharge is inequitable based on the applicant's length and quality of service to include overseas service.
-Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed the separation authority to AR 635-200, paragraph 14- 12a, the narrative reason for separation to Misconduct (Minor Infractions), with a corresponding separation code of JKN, and the reentry code to RE-3.
+The Board determined the discharge is inequitable based on the applicant's length and quality of service.
+Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed the separation authority to AR 635-200, paragraph 14- 12a.
+The Board determined the narrative reason for separation, and the reentry code is proper and equitable and voted not to change those items.